nmadhukar/ticketflow/replit.md

 ## Overview

-This is a full-stack task management application called TaskFlow built with a modern tech stack.
-It features a React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database using Drizzle ORM.
-The application supports team collaboration, task management, and user authentication through Replit's OpenID Connect system.
+This is a comprehensive ticketing system called TicketFlow designed for small business use.
+Built with a modern tech stack featuring React frontend with shadcn/ui components, Express.js backend, and PostgreSQL database using Drizzle ORM.
+The application provides professional task management with full audit trails, role-based access control, team management, and administrative features.
+Authentication is handled through Replit's OpenID Connect system.

 ## User Preferences